Sitraka17/durham-python-sql-2026/docs/README.md

 # Course guides (`docs/`)

-Companion material for the workshop.
+Companion material for the workshop since we don't have much time.
 Start with whichever matches where you are.

 ### Learn the material
 - **[concepts_explained.md](concepts_explained.md)** — every concept (economics,